4via6 subnet routers

 You can advertise both IPv4 and IPv6 subnet routes in the same subnet router.

-Note that if you expose the same IPv6 routes (that is, the same IPv4 routes with the same site ID) from multiple subnet routers, you are using subnet router failover.
+Note that if you expose the same IPv6 routes (that is, the same IPv4 routes with the same site ID) from multiple subnet routers, you are using high availability.

 If you have enabled MagicDNS, you can use an automatically-created MagicDNS name to access devices in the overlapped subnets that you advertised.
 This name is of the form: